 We foster and serve a news community defined by proximity to and interest in the environment of the Great Lakes watershed.
-We use traditional news reporting methods rooted in accuracy and fairness.
-We also push the frontiers of journalism to harness the knowledge, interests, skills and energy of that community.
+We use traditional reporting methods and push the frontiers of journalism while remaining rooted in the values of accuracy and fairness and while harnessing the knowledge, interests, skills and energy of that community.

 Use our stories – for free

 News providers may use original copy produced by Echo journalists (see note at end of story) at no cost if they retain reporters’ bylines, credit Great Lakes Echo and link stories to GreatLakesEcho.org.
 We also appreciate a heads-up if you use Echo stories.
 Tracking their use helps enormously in fundraising for a non-profit news service.

 Stories originating with Capital News Service (also see note at end of story) aren’t ours to give away.
 Contact CNS director Eric Freedman at email@example.com to purchase.